tbsp/uxngb/README.md

 ## Performance

-The mandlebrot ROM currently takes ~1h44m to render fully on an original Game Boy, and ~52min on a Game Boy Color (using double-speed mode).
+The mandelbrot ROM currently takes ~1h44m to render fully on an original Game Boy, and ~52min on a Game Boy Color (using double-speed mode).

 ## Running your own ROMs